Where is the Silicon Prairie?

-While there is no hard line or political boundary that defines the Silicon Prairie, we consider it to be Omaha, Des Moines, Kansas City and the surrounding.
+While there is no hard line or political boundary that defines the Silicon Prairie, we consider it to be Omaha, Des Moines, Kansas City and the surrounding area.
 Basically, if you drive to one of those three airports to catch a commercial flight, then you’re part of the Silicon Prairie.

 Entrepreneurs are the backbone of our country from its founding.
 Individuals who fit this mold will continue to shape our world for years to come.
 Knowing that entrepreneurs are not unique to one particular city, our goal is to find, highlight and connect these groups with other like-minded individuals.

 The Silicon Prairie is home to an amazing group of people within the creative class that may not always classify themselves as entrepreneurs.
 What is unique about our region is the incredible amount of energy and collaboration within the creative class, and when coupled with innovators from other industries, the results are spectacular.

 What do you mean when you say community?